PollockCR/CS480Pollock/PA4/README.md

 >$ cd build
 >$ make

-You will be prompted to enter the file path to the object file.
-Example response:

->$ ../bin/table.objs

 *If you are using a Mac you will need to edit the makefile in the build directory*

 The excutable will be put in bin
-*To run the program, execute this command*
+*To run the program, execute these commands, replacing with your object file*

+>$ cd ../bin/
->$ ../bin/Model
+>$ ./Model table.obj

 Additional Notes For OSX Users
 ------------------------------